 31.3k participants, 60m views

-Brands should always anticipate potential intersections between their product categories and upcoming holidays to discover trending beauty hashtags on Little RED Book.
+Brands should always anticipate potential intersections between their product categories and upcoming holidays to discover trending beauty hashtags on Xiaohongshu.
 Brands should ask questions like:

 - How will consumers be using products at that time?